This post may contain affiliate links. Read our disclosure policy here.

-It’s true, cabbage is an easy veggie to overlook but once you give this recipe a try, you’ll be penciling it in as a usual side dish for weeknight dinners.
+It’s true, cabbage is an easy veggie to overlook but once you give these roasted red cabbage pieces a try, you’ll be penciling this recipe in as a usual side dish for weeknight dinners.

-So what does roasted red cabbage taste like?
-Well, the oven’s heat extracts the natural sugars which caramelize giving the veggie a savory-sweet flavor while the texture turns tender with crispy edges.
+So what do roasted red cabbage pieces taste like?
+The oven’s heat extracts the natural sugars, which caramelize, giving the veggie a savory-sweet flavor while the texture turns tender with crispy edges.

 How to Roast Red Cabbage

-Whether you call it red or purple cabbage, it all roasts the same and you can even replicate this recipe with regular white cabbage.
-Grab a large sheet pan, sharp knife, and those ingredients because we are about to make a surprisingly delicious veggie side dish.
+Grab a large sheet pan, a sharp knife, and seasonings because we are about to prepare a surprisingly delicious veggie side dish.
+Here’s how to make roasted red cabbage pieces:

-Add the cabbage to the baking sheet, drizzle with olive oil, and season with salt and your choice of seasonings.
+Add the cabbage to a lined baking sheet, drizzle with olive oil, and season with salt and your choice of seasonings (many tasty ideas below!). - Roast

 What to Roast with Red Cabbage